eldereng/PixBancoBrasil/README.md

-- > On first time
+- > On the first time

 	- > python -m venv .env